 Review at Gwendalyn’s Books

-– Giveaway ends at 11:59 pm EST on December 6th.
+– Giveaway ends at 11:59 pm EST on April 14th.
 You must be 18 or older to enter.

-– Paperback giveaway is open internationally.
+– Paperback giveaway is open to the US only.

 – Only one entry per household.